strapy-project/strapy/doc/source/api_doc/components.rst

 =================================

-The components module holds all optical components currently defined in scampy.
-Each scampy optical component is defined in a separate class, and must inherit at least from the `_Component` class, and optionally from the `_ScatterComponent` or `_TransferComponent` class.
+The components module holds all optical components currently defined in strapy.
+Each strapy optical component is defined in a separate class, and must inherit at least from the `_Component` class, and optionally from the `_ScatterComponent` or `_TransferComponent` class.